jotson/darkarena/README.md

 # Dark Arena by John Watson

-A game created in 48 hours for BaconGameJam.org around the theme "Lights Out" the weekend of June 7th, 2013.
+This game was created in 48 hours for BaconGameJam.org around the theme "Lights Out" the weekend of June 7th, 2013.

+It's dark and you are alone against a horde of VERY ANGRY things.
+Explore to find five different weapon types including the mighty auto-shotgun.
+Find candles to temporarily light up the darkness.
+Survive as long as you can.

+- There are five different weapon types
+- Conserve your ammo and switch weapons carefully
+- Find candles to increase visibility
+- Difficulty increases over time

 - [Click here to play](http://flagrantdisregard.com/bacongamejam05)